-Both vitiligo and psoriasis are chronic conditions that cause changes in your skin.
-While it’s possible to have both at the same time, these are two separate skin conditions with different symptoms.
+Vitiligo and psoriasis are chronic autoimmune conditions that cause changes in your skin.
+While it’s possible to have both at the same time, they’re two separate skin conditions with different symptoms.

-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), vitiligo is characterized by pale skin patches which develop when the body attacks and destroys melanocytes.
+Vitiligo is a skin condition characterized by pale skin patches that develop when the body attacks and destroys melanocytes.

 Melanocytes are the cells that create skin pigment (color).

 Psoriasis, on the other hand, causes skin cells to multiply rapidly.
-This results in inflamed and scaly skin patches, which may be red, purple, or silvery in color.
+This results in dry, inflamed, and scaly skin plaques that may be red, purple, or silvery.

-A 2017 study examining the links between the two conditions found that psoriasis was more common in participants with vitiligo than it was in participants without vitiligo.
-However, the authors did not find there was a significantly higher prevalence of vitiligo among participants with psoriasis.
+A 2017 study found that psoriasis was more common in participants with vitiligo than it was in participants without vitiligo.
+However, the authors did not find a significantly higher prevalence of vitiligo among participants with psoriasis.

-A 2018 review of studies found an even stronger link.
-Researchers concluded that anyone with either psoriasis or vitiligo was at greater risk of developing the other condition than healthy control groups.
+A 2019 review found that anyone with either psoriasis or vitiligo was at greater risk of developing the other condition than people without a condition.

-Generally, experts seem to agree that psoriasis and vitiligo share certain risk factors, and are meaningfully connected.
+Generally, experts seem to agree that psoriasis and vitiligo share some risk factors and may be connected.

-Vitiligo may develop at any age.
-However, the AAD says about half the people with vitiligo develop it before the age of 21.
-Psoriasis, on the other hand, tends to develop during adulthood.
+Vitiligo may develop at any age, but nearly 50% of people with vitiligo develop it before the age of 21 years.
+Psoriasis, on the other hand, tends to develop between ages 20–30 and 50–60 years.

 • emotional distress